New twist in Mercedes upgrade row

 Red Bull team principal Christian Horner said the Mercedes design complied with the rules a day after being quoted saying it was "illegal".

-Horner said it was an "extreme" interpretation, but: "It looks like it ticks all the [legality] boxes."
+Horner said it was an "extreme" rules interpretation, but: "It looks like it ticks all the [legality] boxes."

 He insisted his earlier quoted comments about the car "weren't made".